Perform this procedure on both primary and secondary FortiVoice units.

 - The HA base port is used for the heartbeat signal as well as data and configuration synchronization.
 The default and recommended port is 20000.

 - The Heartbeat lost threshold setting is the amount of time that must pass with no heartbeat link between the primary and secondary units before the system triggers a failover.
 The heartbeat signal is sent once per second to ensure that the unit is responding.
-To prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher.
+In order to prevent a premature failover due to the system being under a heavy load, it is recommended to set this setting at 3 seconds or higher.

 - As an added fail-safe, you can enable Remote services as heartbeat.
 After you enable this setting, you can configure the HTTP and SIP UDP settings in the Service Monitor section to act as an additional HA heartbeat (details are included in Configuring service-based failover).
 If both primary and secondary heartbeat links fail but the remote service detects that the primary unit is still available, no failover will occur.
 Note that this feature is only an additional heartbeat and does not provide any synchronization of files from primary to secondary units.
 Therefore, Fortinet does not recommend relying on remote services alone.
 Configure at least one HA heartbeat on an interface port.